Hoodlum Girls, originally Youth Aflame (October 10, 1944)

 The teens living in Detroit need a place to spend their idle time and policewoman Mrs. Clark suggests that they set up a Jive Club for the teenagers.
 What is ‘Jive’ you ask?
 Jive is the slang word for the new style of dancing that was replacing the slow dancing, cheek-to-cheek swirls of their parents.
 At the Jive Club the poison ivy girls can maybe snag a stag . . . .
 You’re on your own for that one.

 Between the dialogue of the story we will enjoy some of the nightclub entertainment of the day.
 First up is seventeen-year-old Karl Kiffe, a drummer who would later play for the folk who made Las Vegas famous, like Dinah Shore, Wayne Newton, Andy Williams and others.
+Karl's son gave me permission to share a snippet from his father's autobiography:

 In the teenage Jive Club a teenage girl and boy display the newest rage, the Jitterbug.
 The 21 year old boy is Johnny Duncan.
 As a youngster in the Great Depression he learned to dance and would enter dance contests and teach tap dancing for enough money to save his parents’ farm.
 Johnny started acting, and would appear in movies with the East Side Kids, Humphry Bogart and Rita Hayworth, and later became good friends and spent his time on the weekends with Jimmy Cagney, Lee Marvin anc Clark Gable.
 Johnny just passed at the age of 92 this past February (2016).